 All graphical objects have a field type that gives the object type as a string value; it is not explicit mentioned in the following tables.
-In the following, numbers are POSTSCRIPT points represented as a floating point number, unless stated otherwise.
+In the following, numbers are PostScript points (base points in T_EX speak) represented as a floating point number, unless stated otherwise.
 Field values that are of type table are explained in the next section.